dudeperf3ct/dudeperf3ct.github.io/sensei/ray_kurzweil.md

 I have been futurist for long time that was not my primary interest, I wanted to be inventor when I was 5.

+In 2012, Larry Page read my book and he liked it.
+So, I met him in Essen for investment in a company that I had started a couple of weeks earlier to develop my ideas commercially because that's how I went about things as a serial entrepreneur.

+Larry:  Well, we'll invest but let me give you a better idea why don't you do it here in Google?
+We have billion pictures of dogs and cats and we got lot of other data and lots of computers and lots of talent, all of which is true.

+Ray : I don't know I just started this company to develop this.

+Larry:  Well, we will buy your company.

+Ray: How are you going to value a company that hasn't done anything just started a couple of weeks ago?.

+Larry: We can value anything.